TARobison/ReFernment/README.md

 [![Build Status](https://travis-ci.com/TARobison/ReFernment.svg?token=q2xtkzWBws7Qp6deSQsN&branch=master)](https://travis-ci.com/TARobison/ReFernment)

+## Getting Help
+If  you have any issues using ReFernment, please get in touch with me and I will do my best to address them.
+You can either do this by eithter creating an issue on GitHub, or emailing me directly at robison dot tanner at gmail dot com.

+Likewise, if you have any suggestions for improving ReFernment, I would love to hear them.
+I want to make this tool as useful as possible.

 ## Why ReFernment
 ReFernment was created in response to the drudgery of manually annotating a plastome sequence that has levels of RNA editing.
 These editing sites result in a